 Congratulations on the JPC!
 To make the digitally converted JugendPolitCamp as good as its analog predecessors we ask you to pay attention to a few things.

-This year the JPC takes place completely digital for the first time.
+This year the JPC takes place completely digital for the second time.
 That’s why we are moving the sessions to the web.
 If we use the tools we need for the exchange among each other, similar rules apply as in the analog world.

 The people from the organizing team are always available and will support you wherever possible.
 But you are all responsible for making the JPC20 a good event for everyone.